Article I - NAME

 Section 3.
-The Feminist Scholarship Award is determined by the Executive Committee and is drawn from any article published in WSIC the prior year.
+The Feminist Scholarship Award is determined by a committee chaired by the WSIC editor and is drawn from any article published in WSIC the prior year.

 Section 4.
 At the WSCA conference, a panel will be solely comprised of the Top Three/Four papers in the Organization, determined by the President as critiqued in the blind review process.

 Section 5.
 At the annual ORWAC meeting, the President will recognize all awards.

-- Recipient of the Top Student Paper receives a $500.00 award, a plaque, and one year membership to the Organization.
+- Recipient of the Top Student Paper receives a $500.00 award and one year membership to the organization.

-- Recipient of the Feminist Scholarship Award receives a $500.00 award, an engraved clock, one year membership to the Organization.
+- Recipient of the Feminist Scholarship Award receives a $500.00 award and a one year membership to the organization.

 Article XIII - GRANTS

 Section 1.
 Grants are given by ORWAC to assist scholars in conducting research on or related to women and gender.

 Section 2.
-Grants are awarded in three categories—master's graduate students, doctoral graduate students, and instructors or tenure-track faculty.
+Grants are awarded in five categories—undergraduate students, master's graduate students, doctoral graduate students, contingent faculty, and tenure-track/tenured faculty.
 Applicants must be an ORWAC member, submit an application along with budget form, and current curriculum vita.
 Applications are reviewed by the Executive Committee or by an appointed Committee.

 Section 3.
 Executive officers are ineligible for the grants during their tenure in office.